dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 : The EDHOC Message Length field can have a size of one to four octets and is  present only if the L bits represent a value greater than 0.
 This field provides the total length of the EDHOC message that is being fragmented.
 When there is no fragmentation it is not present.

 EDHOC Data:
-: The EDHOC data consists of the the whole or a fragment of transported EDHOC message.
+: The EDHOC data consists of the whole or a fragment of transported EDHOC message.

 # IANA Considerations {#iana}